 Dates (Online): July 4–8, 2021

 Deposit: A minimum tuition payment of $180 is due with the application to secure your spot.
 Tuition must be paid in full 30 days prior to the start of the Seminar.

 To pay in US dollars, you have the following three options:

 Cancellation Policy: Tuition is fully refundable if Pardes is notified of a cancellation more than two weeks prior to the program start date.
 If a cancellation is made within two weeks of the program start date, the $180 is retained by Pardes and can either be held towards a future tuition payment or credited as a donation.
 The remainder of any tuition payments made will be refunded.

 Guest Policy: Participants are welcome to invite a guest to experience the Seminar.
 Guests can join one class at no charge.
 For those who wish to participate in more than one class, a full day’s tuition will be charged.
-Guests can also join off-site excursions or evening meals for a fee.
+(When Seminars take place in person, guests can also join off-site excursions or evening meals for a fee.)
 Participants must check with Pardes staff before inviting guests to ensure that space is available.
 All efforts will be made to accommodate the friends and family of Seminar participants.